dbanksdesign/rpi-frame/README.md

 # Raspberry Pi Digital Photo Frame

-A modern web application that turns your Raspberry Pi into a beautiful digital photo frame.
-Manage your photos from any device on your local network!
+A modern digital photo frame application for Raspberry Pi.
+Display images natively without a browser, while managing your photos from any device on your local network!

 ## Features

-- 📸 **Slideshow View**: Automatic photo slideshow perfect for wall displays
+- 📸 **Native Display**: Images displayed directly on the Pi using `feh` (no browser needed!)
 - 🖼️ **Photo Management**: Upload, show/hide, and delete photos from any device
-- 🌐 **Network Accessible**: Control from your laptop, phone, or tablet
+- 🌐 **Network Accessible**: Control from your laptop, phone, or tablet via web interface
 - 💾 **Local Storage**: All photos stored directly on your Raspberry Pi
-- 📱 **Responsive Design**: Works great on desktop and mobile devices
+- 📱 **Responsive Web UI**: Manage photos from desktop or mobile devices
 - ⚡ **Modern Tech Stack**: Built with TypeScript, React, and Express
+- 🔌 **Display Control**: Turn display on/off remotely from the web interface
+- ⏱️ **Customizable Timing**: Adjust slideshow duration from the web interface

 ## Prerequisites

-- Raspberry Pi (any model with network connectivity)
+- Raspberry Pi (any model with network connectivity and display output)
 - Node.js 18+ and npm installed
-- Display connected to your Raspberry Pi
+- Display connected to your Raspberry Pi (HDMI)
-- Chromium browser (for kiosk mode display)
+- `feh` image viewer (installed automatically by setup script)

 ### Installing Prerequisites on Raspberry Pi